-- (1) Per Bylaws, calculated using a denominator adding the total number of votes cast for our Say-on-Pay proposal and votes cast against it. - (2) Calculated by outstanding shares of common stock of our top 100 stockholders.
-Our top 100 stockholders hold [ ]% of our outstanding shares.
-Engagement covered [ ]% of total shares outstanding and included outreach from May 2023 to March 2024.
+- Per Bylaws, calculated using a denominator adding the total number of votes cast for our Say-on-Pay proposal and votes cast against it. - (2) Calculated by outstanding shares of common stock of our top 100 stockholders.
+As of March 15, 2024, our top 100 stockholders held 79% of our outstanding shares.
+Engagement covered 56% of total shares outstanding and included outreach from May 2023 to March 2024.